#

 Collins’s unorthodox domestic circumstances were also rather easier to manage amongst the crowd of holidaymakers.
 He stayed with his children and their mother, Martha Rudd, at Wellington Crescent using the alias ‘William Dawson’ and, under his own name, with his lifelong companion Caroline Graves at Nelson Crescent, just along the clifftop.
 His three children stayed with Graves and Collins in Ramsgate, though it is unlikely that the two women ever met.2 Holidays in Ramsgate allowed Collins to indulge his love of sailing and enjoy walks along the coast.

-Many of Collins’s writings feature Kent, including his play The Frozen Deep, in which the hero Wardour boasts,‘We men of Kent are made of tough material.’
+Many of Collins’s writings feature Kent, including his play The Frozen Deep, in which the hero Wardour boasts, ‘We men of Kent are made of tough material.’
 Ramsgate appears as a setting in a number of his stories, including Poor Miss Finch (1872), The Law and the Lady (1875) and The Fallen Leaves (1879).
-True to his witty style, in his 1882 short story ‘How I Married Him’ nearby Sandwich is referred to (somewhat tongue-in cheek) as ‘One of the Dead Cities of England.’
+True to his witty style, in his 1882 short story ‘How I Married Him’ nearby Sandwich is referred to (somewhat tongue-in-cheek) as ‘One of the Dead Cities of England.’

 ‘Shall I describe Sandwich?
 I think not.
 Let us own the truth; descriptions of places, however nicely they may be written, are always more or less dull. […]’